 Placebo Effect Psychology: Definition And Examples

 Medications can provide relief from symptoms of a wide variety of illnesses.
 Many of them also carry serious side effects.
 Wouldn't it be nice if there was a way to get the benefits of medication without the harmful effects of a strong medication?
-In some cases, there might be.
-It's called placebo effect psychology, and it might be more effective than you think.
+Well, the answer is, that such a way does exist.
+It's called placebo effect psychology, and it maybe more effective than you think.

 What Is Placebo Effect In Psychology?

-The placebo effect is an interesting term psychologist, and other scientific researchers use to describe a reaction to being given something that's supposed to help with a health problem.
-The origin, history, and definition of the placebo effect can help you understand more.
+The placebo effect is an interesting term psychologist, and otherresearchers use to describe a reaction to being given something that's supposed to help with a health problem.
+The origin, history, and definition of the placebo effect may help you to further understand this concept.

-The word "placebo" comes from the Latin word "placebo," meaning "I shall please."
+The word "placebo" comes from the Latin and means "I shall please."
 Early in the 13th century, it was used to refer to the rite of Vespers in the Office of the Dead.
-The exact phrase used was "I will please the Lord in the land of the living," from Psalms in the Bible.
+The exact phrase that was used was "I shallplease the Lord in the land of the living", from Psalms in the Bible.
 In those days, the phrase was associated with an attempt to please by false means.

 Placebo Effect Psychology Definition

 So, what is a placebo effect in psychology?
 Placebo effect psychology refers to a beneficial effect that happens due to the person's belief that they'll receive a benefit.
-The placebo drug or treatment has no properties of its own that would generate this positive result, so it's assumed that the benefit comes only from the mind's power.
+The placebo drug or treatment haveno properties that would generate positive results, for which, it is therefore assumed that the benefit are only perceived by one's mind.

 What Is Placebo?

 If a placebo effect psychology definition refers to a reaction, what is the placebo itself?
-A placebo psychology definition would usually refer to a fake drug which has no ingredients that are expected to bring about the relief of symptoms on their own.
+The psychological definition of placebo, often refers to a drug which has no ingredients that could bring about relief insymptoms on their own.
 In other words, the drug has no active ingredients.

-However, a placebo isn't necessarily a fake drug.
-It could be a fake treatment of any kind, including pills, injections, procedures, or lifestyle changes.
+However, a placebo doesn't always take the form of a drug.
+It canbe a treatment of any kind, includingdiet, activities or lifestyle changes.
 A placebo appears like the real treatment.
 If it's a pill, it has the same shape, size, and color.
 It feels the same and tastes the same.

 History Of The Placebo Effect